petkaantonov/bluebird/README.md

 }
 ```

 Without such checking, unexpected errors would be silently swallowed.
-However, with promises, bluebird brings the future (hopefully) here now and extends the `.catch` to accept potential error types.
+However, with promises, bluebird brings the future (hopefully) here now and extends the `.catch` to [accept potential error type eligibility](https://github.com/petkaantonov/bluebird/blob/master/API.md#catchfunction-errorclass-function-handler---promise).

 For instance here it is expected that some evil or incompetent entity will try to crash our server from `SyntaxError` by providing syntactically invalid JSON: